HPV Vaccine Toolkit: Increasing HPV Vaccine Uptake Among Adolescent Clients in the Family Planning Setting

 Develop an estimate of the potential volume, costs, and revenue associated with provision of HPV vaccination services.

 A family planning site that already offers HPV vaccination can become more efficient, thus increasing the number of clients getting vaccinated.
 This approach includes implementing three strategies, to be pursued simultaneously, that will help to ensure that all adolescents are vaccinated.
-The strategies are to 1) seize all opportunities to vaccinate; 2) maintain active immunization tracking; and 3) communicate effectively with clients and parents/guardians.
+The strategies are to:

-Strategy 1: Seize all opportunities to vaccinate.
+Strategy 1: Use every opportunity to vaccinate.

 Action Steps Supportive Resources